gaureshgawasmn/jpa-demo/README.md

 A course have OneToMany relationship with Review as a course can have many reviews

+A course has ManyToMany relationship with student.

 #### Student
 A student can enroll multiple courses.

 A student have a passport associated with it which is unique.
 In current code case Student is owning the relationship.

+A student has ManyToMany relationship with course.
 #### Passport
 A passport is unique per student.